CooperASC/cooperasc.github.com/_posts/notes/2013-02-20-notes-about-friday-meeting-for-saskia.md

 4. What a successful action/result would be in her eyes- I know she seemed happy with yesterday.
 But it feels like the art school is stuck in a reactionary/defensive position and it would be great to know if she thinks its possible to get out from under this and what it would look like

+5. How do we turn Bloomberg, as commencement speaker, into a positive platform?
+Can Bloomberg help us save Cooper?

 Condensed version: